 Fairy rings in lawns normally start to show up in late spring or mid-summer.
 They then carry on growing right through until the autumn – and usually into subsequent years.
 They are easily recognised by either of two – or both – trademarks.
+Once they have started, they will be visible throughout the year.

 They are most commonly seen as dark green circles of lush grass in the lawn – usually after they are a half a metre or so across, though they are visible at first as a tuft of dark green grass.